JamiePike/UntargetedMetabolomics/README.md

 # Untargeted Metabolomics Data Processing

-All scripts and docs used for my untargeted metabolomics data analysis.
+All scripts and docs used for the untargeted metabolomics chapter of my thesis.

-A detailed guide for all analysis can be found [here](./docs/ProcessingData.md).
+Processing approach can be found [here](./docs/ProcessingData.md).

-The scripts references in the guide can be found in the [bin directory](./bin).